 Expect it to be packed on the weekend, so if you want a bit of peace and quiet, consider visiting either midweek or first thing in the morning.

-If you’re lucky, you might see (or hear!) a Suburb Lyrebird.
+If you’re lucky, you might see (or hear!) a Superb Lyrebird.

 Explore the local gardens